tophat2d/tophat/README.md

 - `make install` - build and install, so you can test on existing projects
 - `make build` - release build
 - `make windows` - build for windows
-- `make package` - build windows and linux and package
+- `make package` - creates a package, that can be installed using linux shell tool
 - `make win-package` - same as above, but is makes a windows package